Membership Engagement Committee

 On behalf of the Membership Engagement Committee, we would love to hear your constructive feedback and suggestions.
 If you can spare a few moments and are passionate about enriching the experiences of you and your CARA peers, our committee encourages you to join us.

-Anita Chiu, Chair of the CARA Membership Engagement Committee
+Anita Chiu, Co-Chair of the CARA Membership Engagement Committee

 I am a research coordinator at the University of British Columbia.
 I joined the CARA newsletter team in 2014 as a volunteer profile coordinator.
 Recently, I also became the co-editor of the Brag Bag section.
 My roles in the newsletter team have allowed me to get virtually acquainted with my peers working in research administration across Canada, share their passion for volunteering, and to learn how they have professionally developed themselves to become who they are today!
 Everyone has a unique story to bring to the newsletter audience, and we can always learn a lesson or two by reading the stories.